t9md/atom-smalls/README.md

 * Heuristically determine appropriate number of label to use.
 * Change label color to indicate if its final choice(blue is final choice).
 * `line-through` decided label char for two chars label.
-* Showing **Capital letter label** to standout and your input automatically upcased when finding matching label.
+* Showing **Capital letter label** to standout and you can input lowercase char to chose.

 # How to use